jarmokivekas/tuamk-thesis/doc/main.md

 ## The Universal Software Radio Peripheral

-The USRP is a platform that is designed for research applications, and it's evident based on earlier research publications that is suitable for spectrum sensing applications.\cite{ni-white-15}\cite{angrisani16}
+The USRP is a platform that is designed for research applications, and it is evident based on earlier research publications that is suitable for spectrum sensing applications.\cite{ni-white-15}\cite{angrisani16}

 The majority of practical work in this thesis was done using a USRP-2932.